Overview of Vampire: The Eternal Struggle

 Some Independent vampires may start with votes, as listed on card text.
 Treat these vampires as if they had titles of their own.

 Blood Cursed: A vampire with Blood Curse cannot commit diablerie.

 Red List: Any Methuselah may use a master phase action to mark a Red List minion for the current turn.
 Any ready vampire she controls may enter combat with a marked Red List minion as a +1 stealth (D) action that costs 1 blood.
 Each vampire can take this action only once each turn.
-If a vampire burns a Red List minion in combat or as a (D) action (including diablerie), his controller may go through her library, ash heap and/or hand to get a master trophy card to put on that vampire and then reshuffle her library or draw back up to her hand size as necessary.
+If a vampire burns a Red List minion in combat or as a (D) action (including diablerie), his controller may search her library, ash heap and/or hand for a master trophy card to put on that vampire and then reshuffle her library or draw back up to her hand size as necessary.
 Other trophies may be moved to this vampire, as well (see section 1.6.2).
 This is done before the blood hunt referendum is called, if any.

 Research Area: Some cards may move cards to a special staging area called the research area.
 The cards in your research area are face down and out of play; they can be affected only by cards and effects that say so explicitly.
 You may look at the cards in your research area at any time.

 Slave: Some minions are identified as slaves to a specified clan.
 A slave cannot take a directed action if his controller doesn't control a ready member of the specified clan.
-Also, if a member of the specified clan controlled by the same Methuselah is blocked, the controller can tap the slave to cancel the combat and to untap the acting vampire and have the slave enter combat with the blocking minion instead.
+Also, if a member of the specified clan controlled by the same Methuselah is blocked, the controller can lock the slave to cancel the combat and to unlock the acting vampire and have the slave enter combat with the blocking minion instead.